Love is one of the most beautiful things you can ever be a part of if you’re with the right person.

 Perhaps one of the most prominent acts of sacrificial or divine love is spoken of in the scriptures.

-In thinking of Bible verses about sacrificing love, John 3:16 springs to mind where it says, “God loves the world so much that he gave his only -begotten Son so that everyone exercising faith in him might not be destroyed but have everlasting life.”
+In thinking of Bible verses about sacrificial love meaning, John 3:16 springs to mind where it says, “God loves the world so much that he gave his only -begotten Son so that everyone exercising faith in him might not be destroyed but have everlasting life.”

 This is the basis for divine love.
 Not only did God sacrifice his son as a ransom for humankind’s sins, but Jesus himself endured a painful death on a torture stake to save all.